sinkingpoint/prometheus-gravel-gateway/README.md

 starts three gravel gateway instances, clustered such that they will forward requests between each other

+### Pebbles

+Some times, for Gauges, you don't want to track just one of your values (the default for Gauges is "replace").
+If we have, say, a new release that doubles the memory usage, then we probably want to know about that increase without it being pulled down by weeks of the previous version.
+For this usecase, the Gravel Gateway supports "pebbles".
+Pebbles are effectively a circular buffer of time based buckets.
+Each bucket represents a distinct timeslice, and tracks a pre-aggregated value inside that time slice.
+The final value for the metric is the same aggregation applied over each bucket.

+This means that we actually get an "aggregate of aggregates" out the other end, which does lose _some_ precision compared to storing all the raw data but in practice this hasn't affected us much.

+You can start a pebble using a clearmode in the form `<aggregation><time>` e.g. `{clearmode="mean5m"}` will take a mean over the last 5 minutes of incoming data.
+Available aggregations at the moment include "sum" and "mean", but "median" is coming soon, and maybe "percentile" would be a good PR.

 ## Motivation
 I [recently wrote](https://blog.sinkingpoint.com/posts/prometheus-for-faas/) about my frustrations with trying to orchestrate Prometheus in an FAAS (Functions-As-A-Service) system that will rename nameless.
 My key frustration was that the number of semantics I was trying to extract from my Prometheus metrics was too much for the limited amount of data you can ship with them.
 In particular, there was three semantics I was trying to drive:

 1. Aggregated Counters - Things like request counts.
 FAAS applications only process one request (in general), so each sends a 1 to the gateway and I want to aggregate that into a total request count across all the invocations
-2. Non aggregated Gauges - It doesn't really make sense to aggregate Gauges in the general case, so I want to be able to send gauge values to the gateway and have them replace the old value (TODO: A rolling average would be nice)
+2. Non aggregated Gauges - It doesn't really make sense to aggregate Gauges in the general case, so I want to be able to send gauge values to the gateway and have them replace the old value
 3. Info values - Things like the build information.
 When a new labelset comes along for these metrics, I want to be able to replace all the old labelsets, e.g. upgrading from `{version="0.1"}` to `{version="0.2"}` should replace the `{version="0.1"}` labelset

 Existing gateways, like the [prom-aggregation-gateway](https://github.com/weaveworks/prom-aggregation-gateway), or [pushgateway](https://github.com/prometheus/pushgateway) are all or nothing in regards to aggregation - the pushgateway does not aggregate at all, completly replacing values as they come in.
 The aggregation gateway is the opposite here - it aggregates everything.
 What I wanted was something that allows more flexibility in how metrics are aggregated.
 To that end, I wrote the Gravel Gateway